Sky Sports: Still king of the ring

 Coppa Italia - BT Sport may have Serie A, but you can watch Italy’s equivalent of the FA Cup live on Sky Sports.

-England, Wales, Northern Ireland teams - Follow our nation's teams in the European Championship and World Cup qualifiers exclusively on Sky Sports
+England, Wales, Northern Ireland teams - Follow our nation's teams in qualifiers and Nations League matches exclusively on Sky Sports.

 Eredivisie - You can watch 2-3 live matches from the top flight of Dutch football a week on Sky Sports.